6 sure-fire ways to harvest MORE grow-your-own veg now

 This is another tip I learned on the Sarah Raven course.
 It makes sense.
 Cut-and-come again leaves, such as salad, chard, perpetual spinach and most herbs will grow again after harvesting.
 And there are now many unusual varieties of cut-and-come-again veg available.
 Many are more productive than the veg I usually grow.

-This year I have planted mizuna and komatsuma (available as seed here from Sarah Raven) instead of carrots.
+This year I have planted mizuna and komatsuna (available as seed here from Chiltern Seeds and Mr Fothergills) instead of carrots.
 I started to harvest the mizuna over six weeks ago.
 It works in salads, stir-fries and soups and it grows fast.
 It really has produced more than any other veg in my patch – ever.
+I could, perhaps, award it the accolade of my number 1 grow-your-own veg.

 Mizuna doesn’t seem to get too nibbled (although there is a small white moth-type thing that resembles cigarette ash, which flutters out of it sometimes…)